DinoChiesa/ApiLoadGen/README.md

       },

       "sequences" : [{
-        "name" : "seqLogin",
         "description" : "login",
         "iterations" : 1,
         "requests" : [ {
-          "name": "login",
           "url" : "/v1/login",
           "method" : "post",
           "payload" : {
             "username":"{username}",
             "password":"{password}"
-          },
-          "extracts" : [ {
-            "description" : "extract the login token",
-            "fn" : "function(obj) {return obj.login.token;}",
-            "valueRef" : "oauth_bearer_token"
           }]
         }]
       }]
     }

-In English, what this says is: the job will hit the server at https://api.sonoasystems.net.
+In English, what this says is: the job will invoke urls on the server at https://api.sonoasystems.net.
 It will send and receive application/json.
 There will be just one sequence of requests, and in that sequence just one request.
 That request will POST to the url path /v1/login .
 It will provide as a payload, a json object containing a username and password.
-From the JSON response, the job will extract the login token.

-This job could be used to exercise the login function of an API, once per minute, all day long.
+Running this job would exercise the login function of a fictitious sonoasystems API, once per minute, all day long.

-The initialContext property on the job provides an initial set of context data items.
+The initialContext property on the job provides the initial set of context data items.
 These will be accessible via templates, that you can apply to headers or urls or payloads on requests.
-For example, a url specified this way:
+In this example, the data items in the payload get values from the context.
+You could also specify a url this way:

    /v1/test/{href}

-...will replace {href} with the href property present in the context.
+This will replace {href} with the value of the href property in the context.

-At runtime, 'extracts' performed on responses can inject new or additional values to that context.
-These new values can subsequently be referenced in other templates.
+The url property in the request specifies a relative or absolute URL.
+If you specify a relative url which begins with a slash, then the scheme and domain name from the "job defaults" will be prepended to the url before it is used.
+If you specify a fully qualified url, which begins with a scheme (http or https), then the "job defaults" values are ignored for that request.

-There are many other things you can do with jobs; more on that later.
+There are a few other things you can do with jobs; more on that later.

+OK that was step 1: defining the job.

 Step 2 is loading the job definition into the loadgen server.

-This is done today with the etl1.js nodejs utility.
+This is done today with the etl5.js nodejs utility.
 Run it from the console.
 If you have an invalid json, the script will display an error.
 Fix your json and try again.
 If this succeeds it will display a job UUID.
 You need this.
 Keep it.